imbrandonj/humaita-mock/README.md

 - **Keyword Strategy Suggestions**
   Include context-specific keywords like: `Academy`, `School`, `Gym`.
-  Add alt text to index.html image of kids BJJ class.
+  Add descriptive alt text to the Kids BJJ image on the homepage.
   _Why: Relevant keywords and alt tags increase visibility in search and improve accessibility._

 ---